The college is located on a 40-acre campus in the town of Hesston, Kansas. Major campus facilities include the following:

 Friesen Center for the Visual Arts—art studios, faculty offices, computer lab, classroom and Regier Friesen Art Gallery.

 J.D.
-Charles Hall of Science and Arts—faculty offices and classrooms and laboratories for instruction in chemistry, biology and physics; Lemons Center (part of Charles Hall)—Nursing Department.
+Charles Hall of Science and Arts—faculty offices and classrooms and laboratories for instruction in chemistry, biology, physics and mathematics.

 Kauffman Court—housing for 140 students.